 - Whipped Chocolate Ganache is made with 2 simple ingredients, pure good quality chocolate, and heavy whipping cream.
 The result is a whipped frosting that has a pure, rich deep chocolate flavor and is not overly sweet.

 The best chocolate to use for Chocolate Ganache is a good quality chocolate bar.
 I don’t advise using chocolate chips.
 It’s best to use a bar because the chocolate needs to be chopped into small pieces that will melt quickly when added to the hot cream.
 My favorite is Ghirardelli 60% cacao 4-ounce bars.
 The bars are thin and easy to chop through.
 A serrated knife works best for this.
-I love the bittersweet chocolate but you can also you semi-sweet.
+I love the bittersweet chocolate but you can also use semi-sweet.

 - Chop the chocolate into small chards with a serrated knife and add to a small bowl or measuring cup.
 In a medium bowl or measuring cup, heat the whipping cream in a microwave until it just begins to simmer.
 Small bubbles should form around the edges.
 Do not heat to boiling.